-The mission of the Blue Grass Chemical Agent-Destruction Pilot Plant team is to safely and efficiently destroy the chemical weapons stockpile stored at the Blue Grass Army Depot (BGAD) near Richmond, Kentucky, with meaningful opportunities for public involvement in the project.
-The Department of Defense (DOD), the Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA) and the depot recognize that public participation in the chemical stockpile destruction effort is critical to its success.
-Two advisory groups in Kentucky exist to represent community and state interests.
+The mission of the Blue Grass Chemical Agent-Destruction Pilot Plant (BGCAPP) team was to safely and efficiently destroy the chemical weapons stockpile stored at the Blue Grass Army Depot (BGAD) near Richmond, Kentucky, with meaningful opportunities for public involvement in the project.
+The Department of Defense (DOD), the Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA) and the depot recognized that public participation was critical to the project’s success.
+Two advisory groups exist to represent community and state interests.

 Kentucky Chemical Demilitarization Citizens’ Advisory Commission (CAC)

-The CAC provides a vital link between the community and the DOD by providing a forum for exchanging details about chemical weapons destruction efforts.
+During the closure phase, the CAC continues to provide a vital link between the community and the DOD as a forum for exchanging ideas and concerns.
 It also represents community and state interests to the U.S. Army and DOD.
-Its mission is to provide a mechanism for the thorough and objective exchange of information among the citizens of Kentucky, the Army and other organizations involved in the chemical weapons demilitarization program.
+Its mission continues to be to provide for the thorough and objective exchange of information among the citizens of Kentucky, the Army and other organizations involved in making sure the closure process includes the community just as it did during chemical weapons destruction.

 The governor of Kentucky appoints commission members who serve an unlimited term at the governor’s discretion.
 The commission consists of nine members — seven are members of the community at large, and two are state officials.
 Although the commission receives limited federal funding from the DOD, it operates independent of Army influence.